dvbrown/Pipelines/Ruffus_python/pindel_mtDNA/README.md

 # Idenitfying deletions from mitochondrial DNA

 Mitochondrial DNA is different to genomic DNA in many respects.
-An individual cell can have many mitochondiral genomes with different genotypes.
+An individual cell can have many mitochondrial genomes with different genotypes.
 This makes tradiitional structural variant tools less than ideal.

 The input for this pipeline is a pindel configuration file listing the filenames of the bamfiles to be analysed in the current directory.
 The output of the pipeline is a tab delimited text file describing the deleted mitochondrial DNA segments in each sample.